 - dhcp_start, dhcp_end

-- The bridge the director uses for node discovery.
+- The bridge the director uses for node introspection.
 This is custom bridge that the director configuration creates.
 The

 LOCAL_INTERFACEattaches to this bridge.
 Leave this as the default

-- A range of IP address that the director's discovery service uses during the PXE boot and provisioning process.
+- A range of IP address that the director's introspection service uses during the PXE boot and provisioning process.
 Use comma-separated values to define the start and end of this range.
 For example,

 192.0.2.100,192.0.2.120.
 Make sure this range contains enough IP addresses for your nodes and does not conflict with the range for

-- Runs a set of benchmarks during node discovery.
+- Runs a set of benchmarks during node introspection.
 Set to

-1to enable.
-This option is necessary if you aim to perform benchmark analysis when inspecting the hardware of registered nodes in the Advanced Scenario.
-See Section 6.2.3, “Automatically Tagging Nodes with Automated Health Check (AHC) Tools” for more details.
+trueto enable.
+This option is necessary if you intend to perform benchmark analysis when inspecting the hardware of registered nodes.
+See Appendix C, Automatic Profile Tagging for more details.